 Home / Who's HECCON

-Heccon Systems Kenya Limited (HECCON stands for Health EConomic CONsultanting) is registered under the Companies Act Laws of Kenya since 2013.
+Heccon Systems Kenya Limited (HECCON is Health EConomic CONsultanting) is registered under the Companies Act Laws of Kenya since 2013.
 HECCON is fully owned, managed and governed by indigenous Kenyans, and meets all local regulatory requirements.
-Active corporate operations commenced in 2023.
-YES we are starting up but confident in what we can do.
+Active corporate operations commenced in 2025.
+YES we are starting up but confident to scale the heights.

 Why trust the HECCON Corporate?